kclary/variability-RL/README.md

 ## Experiment Replication
 1. Execute `run.sh` to train agents 10M steps on several Atari environments.
 For information about the cluster used for these experiments, please see the [UMass gypsum documentation](https://maxwell.cs.umass.edu/gypsum/index.php?n=Main.HomePage).
-2. To plot learning curves, `python extract_learning_curves.py` to pull all logs into a single file, and use `plot_learning_curves.R` to generate learning curve plots in ggplot.
+2. To plot learning curves, use `extract_learning_curves.py` to pull all logs into a single file, and use `plot_learning_curves.R` to generate learning curve plots in ggplot.
 2. Once models have trained, execute `run_scores.sh` to play 100 games with each model and collect final game scores.
 3. Use `plot_scores.R` to replicate the score distribution plots shown in the paper.